WSU-jcheatham/cs2800-2021-fall/README.md

 Office hours are after class -- Tuesdays and Thursday from 7:50-8:50pm in Russ 339.

-Students may also attend lectures and take exames remotely through Collaborate.
+Students may also attend lectures and take exams remotely.
+Lectures will be broadcast through Collaborate, and exams will be administered through Pilot.
 Remote lecture and exam times are the same as in-class meeting times.

+Lecture recordings will be available, although students are highly encouraged to attend lectures at the time they are given to be able to ask questions.
+Remote exams will not require the use of LockDown.

 ## Textbook